AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 Before we talk about any of the networking, I think it makes sense to briefly talk about CRDTs.

-I feel like a lot of people who might not know about CRDTs have probably heard of multi-threading and if you've heard of multi-threading you probably know that mutating the same thing, at the same time from multiple threads is a big no-no.
+I feel like a lot of people who might not know about CRDTs have probably heard of multi-threading and if you've heard of multi-threading you probably know that mutating the same thing, at the same time, from multiple threads is a big no-no.

 I think, in some cases at least, it makes sense to think of distributed systems as a multi-threaded